crossbowerbt/zen-coding-yacc/README.md

 * we use '>' instead of '^' to go up a level
 * we use spaces instead of '+' to place tags on the same level
 * we use '$attr1=value$attr2=value2$...' instead of '[attr1="value1" attr2="value2" ...]'
-* to repeat a block several times we use a prefix 'num * block', instead emmet uses a suffix 'block * num'
+* to repeat a block several times we use a prefix 'num * block', instead of a suffix 'block * num'

 To see what you miss using this tool see the emmet syntax documentation: http://docs.emmet.io/abbreviations/syntax/